GMATHUR90/rhcsa-prep/rhcsa/rhcsa.md

 The `lastlog` command is used to display information about the **most recent login** of all users on a Linux system.
 It reads from the `/var/log/lastlog` file, which stores information about the last login for each user.

 ![journalctl_169.png](rhcsa_images/journalctl_169.png)

+# Manage Tuning Profiles:

+Tuned is a system tuning tool that helps optimize system performance by dynamically adjusting various parameter based on the current workload.